North Carolina Man Crashes Into Restaurant, Killing Daughter And Daughter-In-Law

 — News 19 WLTX (@WLTX) May 21, 2018

-Roger Self was known as a “faithful church-going family man” according to the Gaston Gazette but had been battling depression that kept him in bed for days on end along with other mental illness for about six months.
+Roger Self was known as a “faithful church-going family man,” according to the Gaston Gazette, but had been battling depression that kept him in bed for days on end along with other mental illness for about six months.
 Some of those close to him have said he had become nearly unrecognizable in the last couple of months.
 He was paranoid and confided to some friends that he believed he was evil.

 His minister, Pastor Austin Rammell, says he spoke with Self for hours on Saturday and saw him Sunday morning with his entire family at church.
 Rammell said that Self would take Bible verses out of context and misinterpret them.
 Self shared with him that he was being treated by a psychiatrist and was taking medication for anxiety.

 Sheriff Cloninger released the following statement Sunday afternoon.